 Family courts understand that life is ever-evolving and that modifications are sometimes necessary for ensuring certain court orders are still practical and in the best interests of the children.
 That said, it is highly unlikely a judge will grant a request to modify property and asset division, unless you are able to prove that fraud somehow impacted the initial order.

 If your situation or your co-parent’s situation changed substantially, you may be able to obtain a modification to your child custody arrangement.
-For example, if one parent plans to move, making it difficult to comply with the custody order, a judge may grant a modification.
+For example, if one parent plans to move out of state or to a new city, making it difficult to comply with the custody order, a judge may grant a modification.

 If the child’s needs changed, the current living situation is unsafe, or the custodial parent’s work schedule changed, these are all valid examples of circumstances in which a judge may also grant a modification.

 A person’s financial situation can change at any time.
 If a parent involuntarily becomes unemployed or takes a pay cut, a modification may be necessary.
-If the paying parent has more children from a new relationship, a judge may also grant a modification under these circumstances to ensure he or she can provide for them.
+If the paying parent has more children from a new relationship, a judge may also grant a modification under these circumstances to ensure they can provide for them.

 If you or your former spouse’s situation changes significantly, you may obtain a modification to your spousal support order.
-For example, if you or your spouse involuntarily lost a job or developed a condition that prevents gainful employment, the spousal support order may be reduced to accommodate this drastic change.
+For example, if you or your spouse involuntarily lost a job or developed a condition that prevents gainful employment, the alimony agreement may be reduced to accommodate this drastic change.

 You do not necessarily have to go through litigation if you and your former spouse can agree to a modification.
 However, you will need the court’s approval to ensure it is enforceable.

-Discuss Your Modification Case with Our Knowledgeable Family Law Attorney
+Discuss Your Case with Our Knowledgeable Modification Attorney

 If you need to request a modification to the terms of your divorce, the team at Matthew Penick Law in Queen Anne’s County will guide you through the process.
-Your divorce decree is not set in stone and you can rely on us to ensure it changes as the years go on.
+No court order is set in stone.
+You can rely on our modification lawyers to help you change it as the years go on.

 Backed by more than a decade of experience and a history of successful results and satisfied clients, you can trust that your case will be in good hands with Attorney Matthew Penick.